-Applications to RfPB must demonstrate a trajectory to patient benefit in the short to medium term, and patient benefit is a major selection criteria for RfPB applications.
-In all applications to RfPB, it is expected that the research will seek to demonstrate realisable (or potentially realisable) and quantifiable benefits to patients and/or the NHS in the short to medium term of the project ending, and that the route to that benefit is clearly set out in the proposal.
-The benefit could be health benefit to patients, encompassing outcomes that are clinical and/or psychological and social, but could also be health service benefit or public health benefit.
-More upstream research such as feasibility studies and intervention development work are also eligible for RfPB funding, and the time frame for achieving patient benefit is likely to be longer in these applications.
-Nevertheless, there is still an expectation that the study will feed through to patient benefit via a definitive study before too long.
+Applications to RfPB must demonstrate a trajectory to patient/carer and service users’ benefit in the short to medium term, and patient/carer and service users’ benefit is a major selection criteria for RfPB applications.
+It is expected that the research will seek to demonstrate realisable (or potentially realisable) and quantifiable benefits to patients/carer and service users and/or the NHS in the short to medium term of the project ending, and that the route to that benefit is clearly set out in the proposal.
+The benefit could be health benefit to patients/carer and service users’, encompassing outcomes that are clinical and/or psychological and social, but could also be health service benefit or public health benefit.
+More upstream research such as feasibility studies and intervention development work are also eligible for RfPB funding, and the trajectory to achieving patient benefit is likely to be longer in these applications.
+Nevertheless, there is still an expectation that the study will feed through to patient/carer and service users benefit via a definitive study before too long.

 Will RfPB fund basic science?

 RfPB will not fund projects that are solely basic science.
 It may be possible to make a case for a project, which has an element of basic science, but the justification would need to be around the likely benefit to patients’ health and to health services in the short to medium term.